Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 5. Repeat step 4 for the `Trips` and `Passengers` Function Apps.
 The `Orchestrators` are not exposed to the outside world and hence they should not be added to APIM.

 6. For each API we created, we need to design its operations.
-As noted above, this step will have to be done manually for V2 Beta.
+As noted above, this step will have to be done manually for V2.
 Select `Design` and click on **Add operation** for each operation (**please note** that the API operations are listed below so they can be added manually).
 Complete the operation form as shown here for a sample operation:

     1. **Display Name**: Enter a name i.e. `Get Driver Locations`.
     2. **Name**: Enter an identifier `get-driver-locations`.